AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-08-08-eleventy-netlify-redirects.md

 eleventyExcludeFromCollections: true
 ---
 {%- for page in collections.all -%}
-  {%- if page.url and page.data.redirectFrom != nil %}
+  {%- if page.url and page.data.redirectFrom %}
 {{ page.data.redirectFrom }}  {{ page.url }}
   {%- endif -%}
 {%- endfor -%}